sriram94aa/Algorithmic_Digital_Marketing/Marketa_Analytics/README.md

 # Marketa Analytics
 ## Part -1
-In this Project, we were given a company to evaluate and understand how programmatic services are integrated into applications.
-There were multiple elements to be considered when weevaluate various algorithmic marketing concepts.
-We looked at various programmatic services incorporated into a company’s website. ​This part helped us understand how Unilever is leveraging marketing services.
+In this Project, I was given a company to evaluate and understand how programmatic services are integrated into applications.
+There were multiple elements to be considered when I evaluate various algorithmic marketing concepts.
+I looked at various programmatic services incorporated into a company’s website. ​This part helped me to understand how Unilever is leveraging marketing services.

-We have answered the below questions in this Task:
+I have answered the below questions in this Task:
 1. What is the product?
 2. How are they selling it?
 3. How is it priced?